Photo courtesy of Jamie Herzlinger

-“The pivotal elements to a great hotel bed are white linens, a high thread count, and great lighting that can be dimmed for relaxing or reading while in bed,” says Kellie Sirna, co-founder of Studio 11 Design, a design studio that works with boutique hotels.
+“The pivotal elements to the best hotel bed are white linens, a high thread count, and great lighting that can be dimmed for relaxing or reading while in bed,” says Kellie Sirna, co-founder of Studio 11 Design, a design studio that works with boutique hotels.
 “We love simple minimalism and maximum comfort.
 Layering is key in any form, and one of the most fun elements to play with is how that takes shape.
 Layering a hotel bed could mean several pillows or one beautiful throw.”

 Here, we look at the best hotel beds that have mastered the art of the bed and made great sleep a priority—and the ultimate in luxury.

 Hotel Eleven, a new boutique property in Austin’s hot East 11th Street neighborhood, attracts trendsetting travelers looking for a local experience.
-And while you expect cool design, you may not expect the amazing hotel bed.
+And while you expect cool design, you may not expect the best hotel bed.
 Husband and wife owners Mark Vornberg and Shelly Leibham spent countless hours picking the perfect bed for the 14 rooms.
 They found sleep nirvana with a Simmons mattress, Italian linens by Sferra and pillows from Down, Inc.

 “Pretty much once a week we get a request for the type of mattress we use,” says Leibham.
 “One guest told us his only complaint about our hotel is that the mattress was too comfortable and he overslept.”